chmp/cargo-wop/Readme.md

   folder
 - `build` and `run` default to release builds.
 To disable this behavior pass the `--debug` argument
+- `install`: no manifest path is added, but the `--path` argument to the manifest directory

 ## Specifying dependencies